overhide/overhide/docs/glossary.md

 >
 > An end-user can export their *keyring* as an encrypted file and manually transfer to another *keybiner* running in another browser.
 Alternativelly a user could use a broker's *scratch-pad* to transfer a *keyring* or a whole *keybiner* to any other client.
 >
-> To setup a new *keyring* from scratch--let's say in a new browser on a new computer--the end-user needs to remember their *overhide* broker system ('brokerUrl', likely dictated by the app, a UI dropdown), credentials making up their *identity* including blockchain keys and/or *wallet* references, and a mnemonic for generating *secrets*.
+> To setup a new *keyring* from scratch--let's say in a new browser on a new computer--the end-user needs to remember their *overhide* broker system ('brokerUrl', likely dictated by the app, a UI dropdown), credentials making up their *identity* including ledger keys and/or *wallet* references, and a mnemonic for generating *secrets*.

 #### scratch-pad